-SAUTÉ: Cut the sweet potato into thin circles, heat a large skillet over medium-high heat with oil, reduce to medium and add the sweet potatoes.
+SAUTÉ: Cut the sweet potato into thin circles, heat a large skillet over mediumhigh heat with cooking oil, reduce to medium and add the sweet potatoes.
 Cook for 3-4 minutes on each side with the lid on.

-ROAST: Preheat the oven to 425°F. Cut sweet potatoes into 1⁄2 inch chunks, drizzle with olive oil, and cook for about 30 minutes or until tender, tossing them every 10-15 minutes.
+ROAST: Preheat the oven to 425°F. Cut sweet potatoes into 1⁄2 inch chunks, drizzle with cooking oil, and cook for about 30 minutes or until tender, tossing them every 10-15 minutes.